oweb36/mws-docs/Freedom Boards/Future.md

 	Aufs is more normal.
 He is less weird than before, but he is more stalking than before.
 Aufs also opens up even more.

 	Aufs would even be more yellowed than before.
+- [ ] [NEptha](NEptha.md) would become one of the most monstrous beings.
+He would be way stronger, but we'll see his strength.

+	Well, for one he would have crystals budding all over his body.
+Those are green KEP crystals and they pierce through out his body.
+Its kinda like a flesh monster except that crystals pierces their body and those crystals are natural.
+He has KEP nucleation-budding crystals inside of him.

+	NEptha would also lets say be reborn (ig).
+Lets say his left side almost the majority of it gets replaced by metal cybernetics.
+	- Left eye is enchanced for night vision, but crappy day vision resolution (both color and low-light).
+	- Left leg is replaced with metallic cybernetic.
+	- Left arm is intact.
+	- Additional logic board as brain.
+NEptha now has two brains, which is messed up.
+His original brain on the left side and another one somewhere else.
+	Don't worry, the Panasonic logo is left intact.

+	And also yes he has now flesh.
+But its not human. its not complete human, but more of collections of flesh.
+His right side has a kind of among us impostor mouth flesh.
+Yeah he is way monstrous.

 ## Future Todo